maximeroussy/trendhub/README.md

 ## Testing

+The whole project is built from the ground up with dependency injection using Dagger2.
+This makes every class testable by design with the ability to mock all dependencies and provide custom behavior to isolate the **subject under test**.

+The project contains several unit tests, but test coverage is lacking.
+No android ui/integration tests were written.

+Testing is done with JUnit, Mockito, Mockito-Kotlin and Architecture Components Testing libraries to facilitate assertion, mocking and stubbing.

 ## Future Considerations

 + **Implementing more specific and detailed error handling and messaging for users:** I've simply implemented a catchall that shows generic error dialogs without any context on the cause of any issues for the sake of this project.

++ **More tests:** This project would need more unit test coverage as well as android ui/integration tests.
+A good rule of thumb is usually to have tests written for all code being added in a pull request when possible.

 + **Keep designing and implementing more of the repository detail page:** Much more data could be added to the detail page to bring it closer to or on par with what you see on the website, including navigating to other sections as well.
 I had intended to implement more of but had to stop here for the time being.